 Staying Cool at Rotunda offers cityscape panoramic views of Birmingham a stones throw from Birmingham Moor Street station needed for getting to Warwick.
 The accommodation is an apartment and includes a small kitchen with a balcony and washing machine.

 Aparthotel Adagio Birmingham City Centre is located just moments from the Birmingham Moor Street train station needed to get into Warwick.
 There's a fitness centre and a breakfast each morning with a prime central location in Birmingham for going out.

 Of course, the hustle and bustle of the city isn’t for everyone.
 For those who covet a more tranquil base of operations, the Cotswolds Area of Outstanding Natural Beauty lies only around a forty-minute drive to the south of the course.
 Home to rolling hills, thatched medieval villages and a diverse array of plant and animal life, it’s the perfect base to get away from it all.

-As a hugely popular tourist spot, hotels and B&B’s area scattered all around the region but – by virtue of lying towards the northern edge of the Cotswolds – Winton House, Three Ways House Hotel and the Howard Arms are amongst the most conveniently located for Warwick racegoers.
+As a hugely popular tourist spot, hotels are scattered all around the region but, by virtue of lying towards the northern edge of the Cotswolds, we list hotels that are amongst the most conveniently located for Warwick racegoers.

 About the Racecourse

 A dual-purpose course for the majority of its long lifetime, these days Warwick operates solely as a jumps racing venue.
 The track lays on a total of 18 meetings over the course of its season which runs from September through to May, with the major highlights coming at the four big Saturday fixtures.